dennishenderson/fibonacci/README.md

 Stores a permanent list of indicies that have been received

 ### Worker Server
 Watches Redis db for new indicies.
-Pulls each new indice, calculates new value hten puts it back into Redis DB.
+Pulls each new indice, calculates new value then puts it back into Redis DB.